gits2501/Hmac_Sha1/README.md

 ## Usage

-I've done some code that uses method explained above.
-So it should work where you can't have access to `ArrayBufer`.
+In this repo there are two implementations om hmac_sha1, one uses behavior delegation pattern the other functional pattern.
+So you can pick what ever soothes your needs.

-Also implementation uses *Rusha.js* as sha1 function, all info you can find [here](https://github.com/srijs/rusha).
+Also both implementation use *Rusha.js* as sha1 function, all info you can find [here](https://github.com/srijs/rusha).
 You can use anything you want for sha1.
 Also there are 3 functions, byteLength hexToString, and oneByteChar for operations that hmacSha1 uses.
 #### Examples:
 In this example the key and message (baseString) for testing are used from [twitter api example](https://dev.twitter.com/oauth/overview/creating-signatures).